windurisky/hometest-dagangan/README.md

 ## Architecture

-Clean architecture based on https://github.com/bxcodec/go-clean-arch which also kept Domain-Driven Design (DDD) in mind.
+This repository adheres to a clean architecture pattern, heavily influenced by [bxcodec/go-clean-arch](https://github.com/bxcodec/go-clean-arch) and designed with a strong focus on Domain-Driven Design (DDD).

 ## Language

-Golang v1.20
+The primary programming language used in this project is Golang v1.20.

 ## External Libraries

-- github.com/joho/godotenv
-- go.uber.org/zap
+The following external libraries are utilized to enhance this project:

+- [github.com/joho/godotenv](https://github.com/joho/godotenv): Used for efficient management of environment variables.
+- [go.uber.org/zap](https://pkg.go.dev/go.uber.org/zap): A robust and highly customizable structured logging library for Go.
+- [github.com/vektra/mockery](https://github.com/vektra/mockery): I have downloaded the binary file for `mockery` and placed it in the `./bin` folder. `mockery` is employed to generate mock interfaces, accelerating the creation of unit tests.
+- [github.com/stretchr/testify](https://github.com/stretchr/testify): This library serves as a dependency for `mockery`.

 ## Decision Making

-- Since the clean architecture reference here is leaning more to DDD, then I started by defining the domains first.
-The action of `a driver delivering packages from a warehouse to various locations` is named as `Trip`, and the fare calculation rule is named as `Fare Configuration`.
-The interfaces of the domain's handler, usecase, and repository are also defined in each of its respective domain file.
-- Trip has usecase and handler.
-Main.go is directly communicating with handler, and then usecase will be called by the handler.
+Here's a breakdown of the key decisions made during the design and development process:

+- **Domain-Driven Design (DDD):** I began by defining our domains, including `Trip` for package delivery and `Fare Configuration` for fare calculation.
+Each domain includes interfaces for handlers, use cases, and repositories.

+- **Trip Domain:** Within the `Trip` domain, I've organized both use cases and handlers. `main.go` communicates directly with the handler, which subsequently invokes the use cases.

-- Fare Configuration resembles a structured data source, so in this case I added a repository with a hardcoded json file.
-When the requirements complexity of the configuration increases, we can later move it into a database table.
-Fare Configuration repository will be called by Trip usecase
+- **Fare Configuration:** This domain resembles structured data, so I have implemented a repository with a hardcoded JSON file.
+In case the complexity of configuration requirements grows, we retain the flexibility to transition to a database table.
+The Trip use case interfaces with the Fare Configuration repository.

-- For logging, I am using Zap because it is one of the most popular structured logging library for Go that has many customizable options.
-I defined an abstraction for logging by using interface.
-It is so that we can decouple logging library choice with implementation, resulting in ease if we ever want to change it to something else later on.
+- **Logging with Zap:** I've selected Zap for logging because it's a highly popular structured logging library for Go, offering extensive customization options.
+I also abstracted logging through interfaces, enabling seamless switching to an alternative logging library in the future without altering the implementation.

-- For configurable environment variable, I am using godotenv since it is also one of the most common library for env in Go.
-I used it to define lower and upper limit of the duration validation, since it looks like a config that should be easily modified later on.
+- **Environment Variables with godotenv:** To manage configurable environment variables, I chose `godotenv`, a common library for handling environmental configurations.
+I've used it to define upper and lower limits for duration validation, ensuring ease of configuration adjustments.

+- **Unit Testing with mockery:** For a more time efficient unit test creation, we rely on `mockery` to generate interfaces for mock objects, simplifying the unit testing process.

+## How to Run

+To run the project, follow these steps:

+1. Set up a development environment with Golang v1.20.

+   > **Note:** For a hassle-free setup, consider using [Github Codespace](https://github.com/codespaces).
+Simply fork [my repository](https://github.com/windurisky/hometest-dagangan) and click the `<> Code` button to run it in Codespace.
+The setup will be automated.

+2. Generate an `.env` file by running `cp env.sample .env`.

+3. Utilize the `Makefile` for simplified operations.
+To run the project, execute `make run`.

+4. For unit testing, you have the options of running `make test` or `make test_cover`.

+Feel free to reach out if you have any questions or require further assistance with this project.